 Each track is composed of seven sessions of between one to one and a half hours in length.

-- Session 1: Introductions, strategies (actually every session), application process
+- Session 1: Introductions, strategies (discussed every session), application process

 - Session 2: Code of Ethics & Development Activities